Dental Residency Program

 The Dental Clinic Facility

-Located at 145 N. Sixth Street, Reading, PA, the dental unit has seven newly renovated operatories as well as a conference room, business office, residents’ office are, dental laboratory and reception area.
+Located at 145 N. Sixth Street, Reading, PA, the dental unit has seven newly renovated operatories as well as a conference room, business office, residents’ office area, dental laboratory and reception area.
 All treatment areas utilize the concept of four-handed dentistry.
-The unit’s support staff includes six dental assistants administrative clerical support.
+The unit’s support staff includes one dental hygienists, six dental assistants, and administrative support.
 Unit hours are Monday through Friday from 8:00 a.m. to 4:30 p.m.
-The dental residents, dental preceptor and dental director are responsible for staffing the unit on a daily basis.
+The dental residents, dental preceptors and dental director are responsible for staffing the unit on a daily basis.

 Clinical lectures and seminars are designed to encourage discussions, and are scheduled approximately twice a month with prior assignments available.
 These sessions are coordinated with the resident’s schedule of clinical experience and department rotation.
 Monthly staff meeting are also held to evaluate the resident’s performance and dental education progress, including clinical conference presentations by the dental residents.